pqvst/cafeandcowork/README.md

 1. [Fork the repo](fork)
 2. Add/edit files under `data/<city>/<place>.md`
 3. Recommended: validate using `yarn test`
+4. If necessary: resize images using `yarn run resize` or `npm run resize`
-4. Submit a pull request
+5. Submit a pull request

 ## Template
 You can use this `.md` file template for new places: